timothywong731/vibestory/README.md

 - **User-Defined Start**: Kick off the adventure with your own custom opening scene.
 Your imagination sets the stage!
 - **AI-Powered Creativity**: Leverages Google's Gemini API for dynamic story generation (`gemini-2.5-flash`) and rich, atmospheric imagery (`imagen-3.0-generate-002`).
 - **Visually Immersive**: Each part of the story is brought to life with a unique, AI-generated image that captures the mood of the scene.
+- **Immersive Sound**: Subtle, procedurally generated sound effects for key interactions enhance the storytelling experience.
+Sounds are created using the Web Audio API, so there are no extra files to download.
 - **Sleek & Responsive UI**: A clean, mobile-first design built with Tailwind CSS ensures a great experience on any device.
 - **Start Over Anytime**: Easily discard the current story and begin a new one with a different premise.